 Need it EVEN cheaper?
 No problem, pop out to your local meat factory depot and buy at the door.
-The Carnivore Kelly’s depot and buy whole boxes of chicken legs, necks, duck hearts, whatever.
-You can get meat here for €1/kg when bought by the box!!!
+Invariably these big meat places have big 10kg boxes of meat like chicken legs, turkey necks, whatever, often costing little more than €1/kg when bought by the box!!!
 Whatever you find, contact me and I’ll let you know if it’s right, how much to use etc.

 Exactly What Should We Feed Them?